-During the fiscal year ended September 30, 2015, we incurred total fees of approximately \$8.1 million to our Adviser under the Advisory Agreement and \$1.0 million to our Administrator under the Administration Agreement.
-For a discussion of the terms of our Advisory and Administration Agreement, see "Certain Transactions."
+During the fiscal year ended September 30, 2015, we incurred total fees of approximately \$8.1 million to our Adviser under the Advisory Agreement, \$1.0 million to our Administrator under the Administration Agreement and \$0.9 million in fees for investment banking services were paid by certain of our portfolio companies to Gladstone Securities, LLC pursuant to separate agreements between such portfolio companies and Gladstone Securities, LLC.
+For a discussion of the terms of our Advisory and Administration Agreements and transactions with Gladstone Securities, LLC, see "Certain Transactions."